 Poor attendance may be an indicator of vulnerability for a child.
-The pastoral teams are expected to remain alert to unusual or prolonged attendance issues, particularly for those students that may be deemed more vulnerable, and the Designated Safeguarding Lead (DSL) in charge of this team has had further training in safeguarding for a deeper understanding of potential issues.
+The pastoral teams are expected to remain alert to unusual or prolonged attendance issues, particularly for those students who may be deemed more vulnerable, and the Deputy Headteacher in charge of this team has had further training for a deeper understanding of potential issues.